hl7dk/kl-gateway-prevention/input/pagecontent/example.md

 Updated content is the PlannedIntervention (Behovssamtale), it is changed because it is completed.

-The new content in the delivery report is an Encounter (behovssamtale kontakt), Condition (sundhedskompetencer), CarePlan (nyt 119 indsatsforløb), PlannedIntervention (Sygdomshåndtering).
+The new content in the delivery report is an Encounter (behovssamtale kontakt), Condition (Sundhedskompetence), CarePlan (nyt 119 indsatsforløb), PlannedIntervention (Sygdomshåndtering).

 The report for this is found here: [DeliveryReport-Bruno-7](Bundle-88889c22-b86d-4ceb-81d8-38a158f12bf4.html)